Batu Caves is amazing! It is definitely one of the Things To Do In Kuala Lumpur! A natural wonder and such an work of art by the lovely Mother Earth.

 We arrived in Kuala Lumpur by Aeroline bus that took us about 6 hours.
 It was a very comfortable ride.
 Upon arriving at Kuala Lumpur, we visited the Petronas Twin Towers.
 It was a magnificent sight to behold!
 And to top it off, we were delighted to find The Suites Hotel, where we stayed, an absolute pleasure.

 The next day, according to our plans, we made the trip to the famous Batu Caves.
-We shot a video about Getting To Batu Caves (click link to see the blog post and video).
-And below is the video we took of our Batu Caves experience.
+Below is the video we took of our Batu Caves experience.

 Getting To Batu Caves

-There are many ways of Getting To Batu Caves (click link to read and watch video of how we traveled there via train), and we chose to go there by train.
+There are many ways of Getting To Batu Caves, and we chose to go there by train.
 It turned out to be a comfortable ride, economical, and only took us around 80 minutes.

 There are many limestone hills, said to be around 400 million years old, in Selangor.
 And Batu Caves is one of them.
 What makes it unique is that it is the limestone hill that has many naturally formed caves, and temples have been built in some of these caves.